What makes you get angry? Has getting angry ever helped you?

 DO SOMETHING TOGETHER

-Help me to not be angry at God or others, and only angry at sin.
+Jesus, help me to not be angry at God or others, and only angry at sin.
+Amen.